Fig77/measuring-api/README.md

 ## Disclaimer

 As of today, 24/sep/25, this is **beyond** unsupported and not maintained anymore.
-After a process of curation due to my **digital hygiene** policies I decided to keep this one alived as some minimal reference (on github) of "look, I've been learning to do these thigns since before AI ok?".
+After a process of curation due to my **digital hygiene** policies I decided to keep this one alived as some minimal reference (on github) of "look, I've been learning to do these things since before AI ok?".
 I do not recommend cloning and usage unless you know what you are doing since is outdated.
 Be mindful of dependencies and **supply chain attacks**.

 ## Introduction